p-lange/Clockworld/Rules/SKILLS.md

 **Thrown Weapons** - the Skill associated with small, throwable weapons such as knives, hatchets, or improvised thrown weapons such as plates or tableware.

-## Exploration
+## Physical Prowess
-**_Exploration Skills are used for running around the battlefield, surviving hazards and attacks, and traveling through the world._**
+**_Physical Prowess Skills are used for running around the battlefield, surviving hazards and attacks, and traveling through the world._**

 Skill | Actions
 ------- | -------